sophiagracelydia/SSB/README.md

 18. War between russia & Ukraine.
 Prime minister of Russia and Ukraine?
 19. Explain the Kargil war?
 What was the main purpose of that war and what was Indian navy part in that?

+After completing my interview for 1hour 30 min.
+Finally, he told me to do the remain tests well and asked to leave.
+I thanked him and left the room.

+## Day 3